 over 100 consecutive iterations, convergence is assumed.
 A less stringent precision value could facilitate convergence for a particularly difficult dataset, but often at the expense of fitting accuracy.
-In any case, the statistics of the fit should always be carefully evaluated in order to determine whether or not the fit is acceptable.
+The statistics of the fit should be evaluated in order to determine whether or not the fit is acceptable.